openaire/openaire-catalogue-docs/docs/data-provision/aggregation/aggregation.md

 OpenAIRE collects metadata records describing objects of the research life-cycle from content providers compliant to the OpenAIRE guidelines and from entity registries (i.e. data sources offering authoritative lists of entities, like OpenDOAR, re3data, DOAJ, and funder databases).

-The OpenAIRE aggregator collects metadata records in the majority of cases via OAI-PMH, but also supports other standard exchange protocols like FTP(S), SFTP, and RESTful API.
+The OpenAIRE aggregator collects metadata records in the majority of cases via [OAI-PMH](https://www.openarchives.org/pmh/), but also supports other standard exchange protocols like FTP(S), SFTP, and some RESTful API.

-After collection, metadata are transformed according to the OpenAIRE internal metadata model, which is used to generate the final OpenAIRE Research Graph that you can access from the OpenAIRE portal and the APIs.

 For additional details about the aggregation workflows, please refer to [2].